yesmeck/reactive.macro/README.md

 }
 ```

-You can update the value of `count` directly with out calling `setState`.
+You can update the value of `count` directly without calling `setState`.

-Note: using array methods like push and splice won't trigger re-render.
+Note: using array methods like `push` and `splice` won't trigger re-render.
 Instead you can use spread syntax.

 ```javascript
 let users = state([]);